Jldevictoria/Lpm/readme.md

 ===

  * This library is designed to allow the user to access memory registers on PCI (express) devices.
- * This library is meant to be compiled as position independent code.
+ * This library is meant to be compileable as position independent code. (dll/o/so)
  * A makefile has been included to facilitate this process.

 ===